Loading...

 Famous statue in Santisgo de Compostela in memory of two sisters who tried to bring joy into their lives through wearing bright colored clothes.
 Their stories are hard, but it is fun that they are remembered.

-4. place definitely deserves Parque de San Domingos de Bonaval
+4. place - Parque de San Domingos de Bonaval

 Parque de San Domingos de Bonaval